 - Annex to the European Commission guideline on 'Excipients in the labelling and package leaflet of medicinal products for human use'

-EMA published the updated annex in October 2017, after a public consultation for each excipient, adoption by EMA's Committee for Medicinal Products for Human Use (CHMP) and endorsement by the European Commission's Notice to Applicants Group.
+Update: EMA published a new version of the updated annex in November 2019, after a public consultation for each excipient, adoption by EMA's Committee for Medicinal Products for Human Use (CHMP) and endorsement by the European Commission's Notice to Applicants Group.

 The annex is effective from its date of publication.